 Individuals with Epilepsy may or may not have concurrent conditions such as intellectual disability or other physical limitations.
 The primary concern is the social stigma attached to the disorder as it has a sudden onset where the individual is engaging in normal activities one minute and is totally nonfunctional the next.
 The seizure itself is often alien and frightening to observers, and the person experiencing the convulsion is not in control.
 Unfortunately, all societies desire and respect predictability and regularity.

-Pervasive Developmental Disorders are characterized by severe and pervasive impairment in several areas of development: reciprocal social interaction skills, communication skills, or the presence of stereotyped behavior, interests, and activities.
+Autism Spectrum Disorder is characterized by severe and pervasive impairment in several areas of development: reciprocal social interaction skills, communication skills, or the presence of stereotyped behavior, interests, and activities.
 The qualitative impairments that define these conditions are distinctly deviant relative to the individual’s developmental level or mental age.
-Pervasive Developmental Disorders include Autistic Disorder, Rett’s Disorder, Childhood Disintegrative Disorder, Asperger’s Disorder, and Pervasive Developmental Disorder Not Otherwise Specified.
+Autism Spectrum Disorder includes Autistic Disorder, Rett’s Disorder, Childhood Disintegrative Disorder, Asperger’s Disorder, and Pervasive Developmental Disorder Not Otherwise Specified.

-The Pervasive Developmental Disorders are sometimes observed with a diverse group of other general medical conditions.
-With most cases of Autistic Disorder, there is an associated diagnosis of Intellectual Disability, which can range from mild to profound.
+Autism Spectrum Disorder is sometimes observed with a diverse group of other general medical conditions.
+With most cases of Autistic Spectrum Disorder, there is an associated diagnosis of Intellectual Disability, which can range from mild to profound.

 Each person with an Autism Spectrum Disorder will have her or his own individual pattern of autism which may have an onset at birth or develop later in childhood.
 Such patterns may include deficits in social or language skills and unusual behaviors.
 Because the symptoms vary in type and severity among affected individuals and are often a unique combination for each individual, the range can be associated with an unlimited spectrum, thus the term Autism Spectrum Disorder.